 Because of all these things, a software developer who does not know English will never be as valuable as a software developer who understands English.
 This is why we teach in English.

 What level of English do I need?

 Are students required to be on-site during the immersive?

 Before the on-site immersive begins, we will be providing pre-course curriculum to accepted students.
 The mandatory prep curriculum serves to make sure all students have a baseline level of knowledge before the immersive begins.

 Upon the successful completion of the precourse work, students spend 12 weeks in a classroom environment.

-Classes are five days a week with hours from 9am to 6pm Mon-Fri and about 15 hours of homework a week.
+Classes are Monday through Friday from 9am to 6pm with roughly 15 hours or more of homework per week.

 Daily schedules will vary depending on if students have projects or exercises.
 Exercises are project-based and typically anywhere from a few hours to a few days long.
 Each exercise is focused on a particular set of topics.

 Our curriculum is completely team/pair- and project-based.
 Outside of lectures, students work closely with a fellow classmate or team to build an application and actively utilize the new technologies they have learned.
 By the end, students will have worked on a number of projects including a culminating senior project.